The 400 Blows: Filming locations

 The exception was for scenes filmed at the reform school, which were filmed in Honfleur, a small coastal town in the northern French province of Normandy.
+The final beach scene was filmed in Villers-sur-Mer, a few miles to the southwest.

+Release

 Reception

 The film opened the 1959 Cannes Film Festival and was widely acclaimed, winning numerous awards, including the Best Director Award at Cannes, the Critics Award of the 1959 New York Film Critics' Circle and the Best European Film Award at 1960's Bodil Awards.
 It was nominated for Best Original Screenplay at the 32nd Academy Awards.
-The film holds a 99% "Certified Fresh" rating on Rotten Tomatoes, based on 65 reviews, with a weighted average of 9.3/10.
+The film holds a 99% rating on Rotten Tomatoes, based on 71 reviews, with a weighted average of 9.4/10.
 The website's critical consensus states, "A seminal French New Wave film that offers an honest, sympathetic, and wholly heartbreaking observation of adolescence without trite nostalgia."

 The film is among the top 10 of the British Film Institute's list of 50 films that should be seen by age 15.

 Awards and nominations

 Legacy

 Truffaut made four other films with Léaud depicting Antoine at later stages of his life: Antoine and Colette (which was Truffaut's contribution to the 1962 anthology Love at Twenty), Stolen Kisses, Bed and Board, and Love on the Run.

 Filmmakers Akira Kurosawa, Luis Buñuel, Satyajit Ray, Steven Spielberg, Jean Cocteau, Carl Theodor Dreyer, Richard Linklater, Tsai Ming Liang, Woody Allen, Richard Lester, P C Sreeram, Norman Jewison, Wes Anderson and Nicolas Cage have cited The 400 Blows as one of their favorite movies.
-Kurosawa called it "one of the most beautiful films that I have ever seen".
+With Kurosawa calling it "one of the most beautiful films that I have ever seen".

 Martin Scorsese included it on a list of "39 Essential Foreign Films for a Young Filmmaker."

 The film was ranked #29 in Empire magazine's list of "The 100 Best Films of World Cinema" in 2010.
 In 2018, the film was voted the eighth greatest foreign-language film of all time in BBC's poll of 209 critics in 43 countries.

 The festival poster for the 71st Venice International Film Festival paid tribute to the film as it featured the character of Antoine Doinel portrayed by Jean-Pierre Léaud.